 The other two ornament ideas involve paint so they do take a bit longer for allowing time for the paint to dry.

-We’ve made these fingerprint light bulb ornament a few times and they’re always a hit.
-I went with classic Christmas colors of red, green and gold, but feel free to mix it up.
+We’ve made these fingerprint light bulb ornaments a few times and they’re always a hit.
+I went with classic Christmas colors of red, green, and gold, but feel free to mix it up.
 Have the students fill their plastic ornament with crinkle shred paper.
 Each student dips their thumb into the paint to make the lights, washing their thumb in between colors.
 After the paint has dried, use a paint pen to draw the string to connect the lights and have them write their name and year as well.

 Last but definitely not least is our gingerbread ornament.
 I came up with this one since I adore everything gingerbread!
-Using the similar concept, fill the ornament with crinkle paper.
+Using a similar concept, fill the ornament with crinkle paper.
 Using brown paint, let the student use their thumb to make several bodies around the ornament.
 Learn from my mistake the first time and let the bodies completely dry.
-Then have the students go back and use a fingertip to make the head, arms and legs.
+Then have the students go back and use a fingertip to make the head, arms, and legs.
 Let the paint dry.
 Using a white paint pen, have the students go back and draw the icing and face.
 Make sure to have them add their name and year.